The symplectic geometry of closed equilateral random walks in 3-space: Toric symplectic structure on random walks or polygonal ``arms.'' Toric symplectic structure on random walks or polygonal ``arms''

-\end{proposition} We can combine this with~\eqref{eq:pdf failure-to-close vector} to obtain the explicit piecewise polynomial pdf for the failure-to-close vector (for $n \geq 2$):
+We can combine this with~(\ref{eqpdffailure-to-closevector}) to obtain the explicit piecewise polynomial p.d.f. for the failure-to-close vector (for $n \geq2$):

 When $n=2$, recall that we use the convention $0^0 = 0$.
-When $n=1$ the formula does not make sense, but we can easily compute $\Phi_1(\vec{\ell}) = \frac{1}{4\pi}\delta(1 - \ell)$.
-This formula for $\Phi_n(\ell)$ is known classically, and given as (2.181) in Hughes~\cite{hughes1995random}.
-The polynomials are precisely those given in (B13) of Grosberg and Moore~\cite{Moore:2005fh}.
+When $n=1$ the formula does not make sense, but we can easily compute $\Phi_1(\vec {\ell}) = \frac{1}{4\pi}\delta(1 - \ell)$.
+This formula for $\Phi _n(\ell)$ is known classically, and given as (2.181) in Hughes~\cite {hughes1995random}.
+The polynomials are precisely those given in (B13) of Moore and Grosberg~\cite{Moore2005fh}.